 Recent births, deaths and marriages, and civil union and name change records

 You can order more recent records from Births, Deaths and Marriages.

 - the full name of the person whose record you want (or the full names of both people, if it’s a marriage or civil union), and

 - the year of their birth, death, or marriage.

-If you don’t know the year of the event
+If you do not know the year of the event

-If you don’t know the year of the birth, death or marriage, you can ask Births, Deaths and Marriages to search their records.
+If you do not know the year of the birth, death or marriage, you can ask Births, Deaths and Marriages to search their records.
 There may be an extra cost for this.

 A non-disclosure direction on someone’s records means that only the person who’s the subject of the information (or anyone they authorise) can get a certificate or printout of their records.

-If you ask for a certificate or printout that’s affected by a non-disclosure direction, Births, Deaths and Marriages will tell you that the information exists, but can’t be provided.
+If you ask for a certificate or printout that’s affected by a non-disclosure direction, Births, Deaths and Marriages will tell you that the information exists, but cannot be provided.